w0lfboy/Cloud-Security/README.md

   - [Filebeat Playbook](https://github.com/w0lfboy/Cloud-Security/blob/main/Ansible/Filebeat-Playbook.yml)
   - [Install-Elk Playbook](https://github.com/w0lfboy/Cloud-Security/blob/main/Ansible/Install-Elk.yml)
   - [DVWA Playbook](https://github.com/w0lfboy/Cloud-Security/blob/main/Ansible/DVWA-Playbook.yml)

-## This document contains the following details:
-  - Description of the Topology
-  - Access Policies
-  - ELK Configuration
-    - Beats in Use
-    - Machines Being Monitored
-  - How to Use the Ansible Build

 # Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.